 To support both versions with the same code, proceed as follows:

-ZCL_ABAPGIT_USER_EXITas global class and test with the developer version.
+ZCL_ABAPGIT_USER_EXITas a global class and test with the developer version.

 ZABAPGIT_USER_EXITand change the beginning to a local class.